-As Chrome represents 63% market share, it's a whole sector that has to reinvent itself.
+With 63% market share, the chromium industry has to reinvent itself.

 Without third party cookies, no more multi-site tracking, no more user profiles drawn up according to the user's behaviour.
 Above all, the identification of visitors to your site will be much more restricted... if not impossible!